Walkie-Talkies 101: Your Ultimate Guide to Two-Way Radios (Updated)

 This difference is due to the physical properties of their wavelengths.
 Remember, radios must be on the same band to communicate—a VHF radio cannot talk to a UHF radio.

-transmitter power / W Maximum communication distance / Miles
+Transmitter power / W Maximum communication distance / Miles

 0.001